 Deciding on the specific advertising method you use will depend a lot on your budget, but also on your target niche.
 There’s not much point in using Instagram if the age of your niche clients is 50+, since most Instagram users are under 30 years of age.

 Similarly, posting an ad in the local community newspaper will likely not be effective if your target market is Millennials, as this age group gets their news almost exclusively from online sources and social media.
 It pays to do your research to determine which marketing vehicle will be most effective for your target clients.

 Here are some advertising and marketing options in more detail:

-Having an active social media presence is an effective and low-cost way to promote your services.
+Having an active certified coach social media presence is an effective and low-cost way to promote your services.
 You can create free accounts on Facebook, Linked-In, Instagram, Pinterest, and many other social media platforms.

 There are many free resources you can find in a Google search for learning the best marketing practices for each social media platform, and you can also research the specific demographics for each, which allows you to target the ones that best match your niche.

 Be aware that social media sites do require on-going maintenance in the form of regular postings and building a base of friends or connections; posting can take quite a bit of time, but the reach can be significant.

 Your best approach is to choose one or two of the most fitting platforms, and then be consistent in your message and your schedule of posting.
 There are some great free apps available that will help you manage postings to multiple social media platforms, which should make this option more appealing and less time-consuming.